ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 To demonstrate the effect of medium attenuation I used a purely white diffuse Lambert surface model for the inner layer and a blue medium with decreasing inter-layer thicknesses.
 You can nicely see the effect of darkening and colour saturation when the light passed through different amounts of medium:

-*[images: Ideally white (albedo 100%) Lambert layer under blue medium (thicknesses: large to none; light: point, area, diffuse)]*
+*[images: Ideally white (albedo 100%) Lambert layer under blue medium (thicknesses: large to none; 3 lights)]*

-*?MOVE TO THE BEGINNING OF THE NEXT SUB-SECTION?:* You can, as well, see that there is something wrong with the model when the medium attenuation is week.
-Although we used a physically-plausible energy-conserving Lambert model for the inner layer, the model is sometimes much lighter than one would expect it to be.
+You can, as well, see that there is something wrong with the model when the medium attenuation is week.
+Although we used a physically-plausible energy-conserving Lambert model for the inner layer, the model is much lighter than one would expect it to be for some settings.
 In the furnace test (the constant white light configuration) we can clearly see that it reflects more energy than it receives from the environment which is a sign of an energy conservation problem.
 I spent a non-trivial amount of time to crack this problem, but I won in the end and I gained some important computer graphics knowledge on this way.
 Long story short: the problem is caused by the compression and decompression of light when crossing an interface between media with different indices of refraction.

 #### Proper refraction

 *Alternative titles:*

+- *"Proper/correct refraction formula/computation/implementation"*
 - *"Solid angle (de-)compression compensation"*
 - *"BSDF under smooth refractive interface"*